-The Silver Family Foundation makes grants to a number of non-profits in Oregon and Washington that provide transformative youth development services to children.
+The Silver Family Foundation makes grants to a number of non-profits in Oregon, Washington and Idaho that provide transformative youth development services to children.
 These are a few examples of our current core grantees.

 St. Andrews Nativity School